By night train from Munich to Rome: direct, comfortable & climate-friendly through the night to Italy

 Where to buy a ticket?

-You can buy your ticket either at Omio (Instructions how to do it right), NS International, the ÖBB or the German Railways Buy
+You can buy your ticket either at NS International, the ÖBB or the German Railways Buy

 Children on the night train